G+JI Fellowship

 • Is the research self-managed or supervised?

 The research project is not supervised.
 Fellows conduct their research independently over the course of one academic year.
-A short report is expected in the Summer.
+A short report is expected at the end of the fellowship.

 • Are fellows assigned advisors?